 Next time you carve pumpkins or cook fresh pumpkins don’t throw out the pumpkin seeds.
 They make great snacks that are rich in fiber (and kids love them!).
 I’ve been meaning to share this recipe for the weeks leading up to Halloween, but instead I’ve just been over here shoveling handfuls of these crunchy little seeds into my mouth and wondering why I don’t roast pumpkin seeds more often.

-Delicious and healthy, roasted pumpkin seeds were a big part of my childhood Halloweens.
+Delicious roasted pumpkin seeds were a big part of my childhood Halloweens.
 I can close my eyes and picture the whole family gathered around the kitchen table, elbow deep in pumpkin guts while mom gathers, cleans and roasts the seeds for us.

 Therefore after my daughter was born, I knew that I wanted her to have similar holiday tradition memories.
 So 14 years ago, I created this recipe for Brown Sugar Sriracha Roasted Pumpkin Seeds on the first Halloween I celebrated as a mom.